 I wrote earlier about our new Apple TV, but there are all kinds of other plug-in streaming boxes like Apple TV, Roku or Chromecast.
 Even Wal-Mart is getting into the game with its own service called Vudu, although it garnered the most hilarious damning review I ever read on Gizmodo:

 I suspect the Germans have a word for taking something great and then stripping it of everything remotely joyful until it's a cold hollow shell not fit for existence.
 Now I do too!
 Well, two words, I guess: Vudu Spark.

 The main reason people keep cable is evidently sports, which nobody in our family cares about.
-But a lot of people do, and even there, more and more of it is coming online.
-And isn’t that why they invented sports bars?
+But a lot of people do, and they should know that more and more sports are coming online.
+(Though isn't that why they invented sports bars?)

 The next step will be the cutting of the Internet cable as we switch to doing it all on our phones.
 You can see this north of the border in Canada, where I live; the cellphone companies have bought up TV networks and are moving their content to their phone systems.
 Way back in 2012, I watched five different streams of Olympic coverage on my cellphone in a cabin in the north woods; They charged five bucks for the whole thing.
 I had a video adapter connecting my phone to my projector, and it worked perfectly.

-Just as millennials today will never own a land line, the next generation will probably never have an Internet connection that isn’t wireless without WiFi, seamless Internet everywhere and in everything.
-They won’t think about cutting the cable; they won’t even know what it was.
+Just as millennials today will never own a land line, the next generation will probably never have an Internet connection that isn't wireless without WiFi, seamless Internet everywhere and in everything.
+They won't think about cutting the cable; they might not even know what cable was.